Published May 25, 2026

 Nicole Arch Trellis Material

-The Nicole Arch Trellis is heavy, even though the parts are hollow.
-This trellis is a high-quality, durable piece of garden architecture made out of metal and then powder-coated in black for added weather resistance.
+The Nicole Arch Trellis is heavy-duty, even though the parts are hollow.
+This trellis is a high-quality, durable piece of garden architecture made out of powder-coated steel for added weather resistance.
 Of course, anything made of metal that's outdoors will eventually rust over time, but this trellis is made to last for many years.

 If you've ever put together a trellis kit with lots of nuts and bolts, you know that it's each of those little connections that breaks down and rusts first.
 This trellis requires no screws, nuts, or bolts to avoid having areas of weakness.